tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I added three new functionalities to my virtual assistant: Alert of matches of soccer day by day, currency quotes and variations and alert of trending news of the day.

 **Thoughts**: This project is the most cool that I did until now.
 I'm learning so much libraries, functionalities and having fun.

+### Day 33 June 15, 2020

+**Today's Progress**: Today I put my virtual assistant builded with Python at github and started to learn javascript to improve my frontend skills.

+**Thoughts**: Javascript is pretty cool, I didn't think it's very different of python, so it was easy to learn the basics.